MxShift/shift-checker/README.md

 ```
 git clone https://github.com/MxShift/shift-checker.git
 ```
-* Change settings inside config.php to match your needs
+* Rename `config.example.php` file to `config.php` and change settings inside it to match your needs
 * Edit your crontab with the example below

 ## Example crontab